-Working at Cho-Yeh will be the most challenging job you’ll ever have, but it will also be the most fun and fulfilling!
-So come make the most of your summer by impacting the eternity of 6-16 year olds!
+Though the list of reasons to join the Cho-Yeh family is almost endless, here's just a few of the best.
 The community you’ll build during your time at Camp will lead to lifelong relationships.
 The skills you gain will boost your resume and prepare you for your future career, parenthood, and marriage.
-Your time at Camp will deepen your faith and allow you to rely on the Lord at a whole different level.
-Come join our team!
+And your time at Camp will deepen your faith and allow you to rely on the Lord at a whole different level.
+It's possible that working at Cho-Yeh may be the most challenging job you’ll ever have.
+It will also be the most fun and fulfilling!
+Come make the most of your summer by impacting the eternity of 6-16 year olds!

 Get your hands dirty and learn how to serve Camp behind the scenes.
-This position is reserved for our high school staff.
-For four weeks you will serve Camp in countless ways while learning what it takes to be a counselor and building a strong community with your co-workers.
+This position is reserved for graduating seniors and those entering 12th grade.
+For two weeks you will serve Camp in countless ways while learning what it takes to build a strong community with your co-workers.
 For more info, check out our Work Crew page.

 Help our campers reach new heights by leading them in epic activities as part of our Recreation Team.
 You will be trained on activities like the Giant Swing, High Ropes Adventure Park, the Zipline, and more!
 Your summer will be spent safely leading campers in overcoming and conquering their fears.
 Don't have any experience?
 Don't worry, we'll show you the ropes.
 This position is a full summer commitment.

-Jump in to the summer with a splash and help oversee all of our water activities as part of our Recreation Team.
-Our lake and pool activities keep us cool throughout the summer, and we need people to help make sure our campers stay safe too.
+Jump in to the summer with a splash and help oversee all of our water activities as part of our Recreation Team or Lighthouse Point Team.
+Our lake, pool and boating activities keep us cool throughout the summer, and we need people to help make sure our campers stay safe too.
+Lifeguard Certification training will be provided.
 This position is a full summer commitment.
+Check out the full Job Description.

 Spend your summer as part of our Media Team, capturing memories for our campers to hold onto for a lifetime.
 Photographers are responsible for uploading daily photos of our campers for the parents to see.
 These pictures are treasured by our campers for years to come.
-They also play a huge role in our marketing team and take photos for us to tell the story of Camp all year long.
+Photographers also play a huge role in our marketing team and take photos for us to tell the story of Camp all year long.
 This position is a full summer commitment.
+Check out the full Job Description.

 What more could you want out of a summer than to be surrounded by cool Camp merchandise and Blue Bell ice cream?
-Join our Trading Post Team.
 Working in the Trading Post, you will help with inventory, displays, checking out campers and parents and serving yummy snacks.
 If you're looking for experience in retail or business, this is the position for you.
 This position is either a full or half summer commitment.

 What if I can't work at Camp all summer long?